St. Laurent, Manitoba: History

 Sometime after its establishment as a parish in 1858, the community was renamed St. Laurent, either after a Catholic priest who established the permanent mission there or after the martyr St. Lawrence.
 Additional Métis settlers moved to St. Laurent in the aftermath of the Red River Rebellion ending in 1870.
 The broader area was formally incorporated as the Rural Municipality of St. Laurent in 1882.
+In 1891, the St. Laurent subdistrict had a population of 1697.
 French-Canadians, Bretons, and Mennonites arrived in the first half of the 20th century.

 Geography

-The land is primarily glacial till with limited potential for agriculture, but is suitable for some farming and the raising of livestock.
+The land is primarily glacial till with limited potential for agriculture, but it is suitable for some farming and livestock raising.
 The climate is continental with high variation between seasons.
 St. Laurent is in the Red River region of Manitoba, which is prone to flooding, and the village last suffered a major flood in the spring and summer of 2011.